96boards/website/_posts/2021-03-08-k8s_autoware_auto1.md

 # Conclusion

 In this post we have explored a bit further on splitting some Autoware.Auto modules using k8s.
-In addition we have used different Docker iamges for each deployment as it'll make it easier to update them when the time comes since they are lighter than a fully-built Autoware.Auto image.
+In addition we have used different Docker images for each deployment as it'll make it easier to update them when the time comes since they are lighter than a fully-built Autoware.Auto image.
 We will continue exploring what we can do with k8s in the near future so keep an eye to this space.